About OpenAI and GPT

 The prompt

-is the instruction to give to the model.
+is the instruction to give to the model in our most generic function ASK_OPENAI().
 This is where you'll enter the "ask" you want the AI to answer.
-You can use the prompt to solve a task by explicitly writing it in prose or you can use spreadsheet functions to concatenate values in different cells to construct the prompt.
-Examples:
+You can use the prompt to solve a task by explicitly writing it in prose.
+Example:

 Temperature (optional)